rnowling/rnowling.github.io/_posts/2025-07-23-ai-programming-assistants-part-i.md

 AI-assisted software development seems to be taking the world by storm.
 One of my goals as an educator is to ensure that my classes (and our curriculum as a whole) is preparing students so that they are well-positioned to succeed in interviews, internships, and ultimately, in full-time positions.
 So...
-I needed to figure out how to gain experience with AI programming assistants, evaluate their capabilities, incorporate their use into my classes, and scaffold the learning process for students.
+I need to figure out how to use AI programming assistants, evaluate their capabilities, incorporate their use into my classes, and scaffold the learning process for students.

 I'm facing a mental stumbling block, though.
 At this point, I'm so attuned to thinking directly in code that expressing